 - Seuss Landing

 *** Despicable Me Minion Mayhem is the only attraction whose Express Pass line routinely has a wait longer than 15 minutes.
-In fact, because of the ride’s low capacity, the Express Pass line for Despicable Me usually has a wait time that’s about half of the posted wait time for the standby line.
+In fact, because of the ride’s low capacity, Despicable Me’s Express Pass wait time can be as high as half of the posted standby wait time.

-WARNING: Right now, these are the notable attractions without Express Pass access…
+WARNING: These are the notable attractions without Express access…